mcp-read-only-grafana

 Tests

-A secure MCP (Model Context Protocol) server that provides read-only access to Grafana instances using session authentication.
+A secure MCP (Model Context Protocol) server that provides access to Grafana instances using session authentication or API keys.

 Features

-• Read-only access - All operations are read-only, no modifications possible
+• Read-only by default - All operations are read-only unless --allow-admin is enabled

 • Hierarchical dashboard navigation - Handle large dashboards efficiently with lightweight metadata queries and per-panel detail fetching